-Waste Management uses trucks with mechanical arms to collect trash and recycling.
-They are using this truck in the alleys as well.
+Trucks with mechanical arms are used to collect trash and recycling.
 Residents should place carts out where the arm can reach it and allow some space between the carts.
 Refuse pads are a convenient way to accomplish this and the City will add these, by request, to the annual concrete work schedule.
 Contact Public Works for specifications and pricing.

 Please do not place recycling materials in plastic bags; dump the items loosely in the cart or use paper bags.
 Plastic bags cause problems with the sorting system at the processing plant.
 Be sure to rinse out cans, bottles and containers.